cenixeriadev/UrlShortner/README.md

   **Description:**

   Accepts a JSON payload containing a URL to be shortened.
-The service generates a unique short code (using ZooKeeper for sequence generation and Base62 encoding) and stores the mapping in PostgreSQL.
+The service generates a unique short code (using ZooKeeper for sequence generation and Base62 encoding) and stores the mapping in PostgresSQL.
 It also caches the result in Redis.

   **Example Request Body:**